jonahlipsky/dhamma-dhara-app/problem_definition_and_requirements.md

-# Problem Definition and requirements
+# Problem Definition and Requirements

 ## Problem definition
 There is no system or protocol for organizing and disseminating maintenance related knowledge from one maintenance manager to the next, or from any one person to another.